mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 1 - The client asks the daemon for a new container.

-2 - The daemon gets Container D to start and manage the containers, and runs C at the OCI layer (actually builds them)
+2 - The daemon gets Container D to start and manage the containers, and runs C at the OCI layer (actually builds containers)

 3 - Run C is the reference implementation of the OCI runtime spec (Docker vanilla installation)